Hinslay History, Family Crest & Coats of Arms

 - Origins Available:

 Hinslay is a name of ancient Anglo-Saxon origin and comes from a family once having lived at Hindley, in Lancashire, or later at Hiendley, in the West Riding of Yorkshire.
 They are derived from the Old English words hind, which meant "female deer," and leah, which meant "forest clearing."
 The place-names as a whole mean "forest clearing where hinds are found."

 Early Origins of the Hinslay family

 The surname Hinslay was first found in Lancashire, now part of Greater Manchester.
 The first record of the placename was as Hindele in 1212 "The family of Hindley, then Hindele, held lands here as early as the reign of Henry II.: in the eighth of Richard II., Robert, of this family, married Emma, one of the heiresses of Pemberton; and the Hindleys were living at the Hall in 1613."

 Important Dates for the Hinslay family

 This web page shows only a small excerpt of our Hinslay research.
-Another 180 words (13 lines of text) covering the years 1700 and 1701 are included under the topic Early Hinslay History in all our PDF Extended History products and printed products wherever possible.
+Another 60 words (4 lines of text) covering the years 1700 and 1701 are included under the topic Early Hinslay History in all our PDF Extended History products and printed products wherever possible.

 Hinslay Spelling Variations